The COVID-19 Pandemic Project

 Addressing the challenges of COVID-19 Pandemic

-As of January 2nd 2021, there have been 82,579,768 confirmed cases of COVID-19, including 1,818,849 deaths, reported to WHO.
+As early as January 2021, there have been 82,579,768 confirmed cases of COVID-19, including 1,818,849 deaths, reported to WHO.
 Of those more than 19,578,217 confirmed cases of COVID-19 with 339,550 deaths, occurred in the United States.
 In addition, US 35,000,000 people lost their employment, many businesses shut down and will likely fail, and the overall economy has seen the largest contraction in years, and as a result of government efforts to address this situation, trillions of dollars have been added to our already unprecedented federal debt.
 Fear and social distancing have created hardships and economic realities that are threatening our financial system.
 Americans throughout the 50 states have been subjected to public health directives to stay at home, social distance, and wear masks to prevent the spread of the SARS-CoV-2 virus which is the cause of the COVID-19 disease.
+Political polarization associated with efforts to mitigate the pandemic have reached unprecedented levels.

 GET INVOLVED WITH THE COVID 19 PROJECT